tahmed11/Vulnhub_Sedna_WriteUp/index.md

   ![Deepscan](/img/3.png)

-Deepscan showed a unix user crackmeforpoints I assume it’s another post exploitation flag maybe after cracking the shadow file.
-I took a note of it and moved on.
+Deepscan showed a unix user crackmeforpoints.
+Not useful at this point.
+Hence I took a note of it and moved on.
  ![crackmeforpoints](/img/4.png)

  Nothing seemed out of ordinary from the nikto scan: